lsst/dp1_lsst_io/docs/tutorials/portal/portal-102-3.rst

 .. _portal-102-3-S1:

 **1. Select the image repository for your query.** Go to the Rubin Science Platform at `data.lsst.cloud <https://data.lsst.cloud/>`_, select the Portal Aspect, and select the "General TAP" tab.
 (If that tab does not appear after selecting the Portal Aspect, click on the "hamburger" (three horizontal lines) menu in the upper left, and click on "General TAP" to add it as an additional tab.)
 For the "Table Collection (Schema)" select the “ivoa” from the menu (it should be the default).
 In the box for selecting tables, select "ivoa.ObsCore".

 **2. Select the location contained in the images to be retrieved.**
+Select the "Location" box and in the "Query Type" select "Observation boundary contains point."
-Check the "Spatial" box and in the "Coordinates or Object Name" enter the desired coordinates.
+In the "Coordinates or Object Name" enter the desired coordinates.
 This example uses 57.0, -28.0 for RA and Dec.
-For "Shape Type select "Cone Shape."
-For "Radius" select 10 arcseconds.

 **3. Select the Observation Type and Source.**
 Check the box for the "Observation Type and Source".
-In the drop-down menu, for "Calibration Level" select "Calibrated science-ready data (2)".
+In the drop-down menu, for "Calibration Level" select "PVIs (2)".
-For the "Data Product Type" select "image", for "Instrument Name" select "LSSTCam-imSim", for the "Facility" select "Rubin-LSST", and for "Collection" select "LSST.DP0.2".
+For the "Data Product Type" select "image", and leave the  "Instrument Name" and "Collection" in the default state.

 **4. Select the desired range of observation times.**
 Check the "Timing" box and for the "Time of Observation" select "Overlapping specified range".
 Select "MJD values" and enter ``60000`` for the "Start Time" and ``60180`` for the "End Time".
+Leave "Spectral Coverage" and "Object ID Search" unchecked.

 .. figure:: /_static/portal-howto-SIA-1.png
 	:name: portal-howto-SIA-1